Scale invariant process regression: Towards Bayesian ML with minimal assumptions

-To solve the problem of infinite norm of the Green's function $|G_{\bxi}|_\eta=\infty$, we point out that it can be attributed to the fact that the biorthogonals ``grow too fast'' as $\|\bx\|\rightarrow\infty$.
-Inserting (\ref{Gelfand}) into (\ref{inner_product}), one can see quite directly that only functions with growth-rate smaller than $\|\bx\|^\eta$ have finite $\eta$-norm.
-Fortunately, it is possible to construct linear combinations of Green's functions that satisfy this maximal growth-rate and are hence finite in $\cF_\eta$.
-The result, which will be shown in the Appendix is that $\cS_X$ consists of all functions $f_X(\bx)$ whose coefficients $\ba$ satisfy the growth-rate constraints(\ref{GRC}).
+One problem we have to deal with is that the Green's functions have infinite $\eta$-norm, i.e.\ they do not belong to $\cF_\eta$ themselves and can hence not be used directly to span $\cS_\eta$.
+Fortunately however, it is possible to construct linear combinations of Green's functions that \emph{are} finite in $\cF_\eta$.
+The result, which will be shown in the Appendix is that $\cS_X$ consists of all linear combinations of $g_{\bx_n}$ whose coefficients $\bb$ satisfy (\ref{GRC}).